xgrommx/Shipyard/doc/topics/tutorial.md

 Until now, we've been playing with how to handle our data in models.
 Let's get some stuff showing in the browser, right?
-Shipyard renders data to the browser via it's View system.
+Shipyard renders data to the browser via its View system.

 First, we'll create a simple View that will show the title and description of a single recipe.
 Edit the `recipes/index.js` file to look